gcp-development/microfrontends/README.md

 <h2>Conclusion</h2>

-Webpack Module Federation is a feature that enables loading separately compiled applications at runtime and allows sharing of common dependencies.It is a highly beneficial approch to consider, especially with its scalability in sharing code among independent applications, which is bound to improve the overall performance.
+Webpack Module Federation plugin is a feature that enables loading separately compiled applications at runtime and allows sharing of common dependencies.It is a highly beneficial approch to consider, especially with its scalability in sharing code among independent applications, which is bound to improve the overall performance.
-Making the Module Federation plugin the perfect candidate to implement a Micro Frontends architecture.
+Making the Module Federation plugin the perfect candidate to implement a Micro-Frontends architecture.

 <hr>